Frequently Asked Questions (FAQs)

 - How do I sign up to provide verbal comments?

-At this time, public comment cannot be provided live.
-However, you can send a written comment or a recorded video comment to be played during the virtual public meeting.
-All comments must be sent via e-mail to CARB@HHS.gov prior to the meeting.
+For our virtual meetings, you can send a written comment or speak live on the webcast.
+All written comments must be sent via e-mail to CARB@HHS.gov prior to the meeting.
+For those wishing to provide live comment, information will be provided closer to each meeting date on how to register.
 Public comment is typically held at the end of each public meeting day.

 - How long is the verbal public comment period?